Chiagozielam/Personal-blog/src/posts/maths-in-programming.md

 In reality all this is over hyped!
 It really doesn't have to be so.
 Programming is fun, you just have to identify a problem, think of something fun, etc. and find a way to solve it using your computer,.
 .
 So the question is: is math needed in programming?
 Yes it is!
-Hold on a minute teen!
+Hold on a minute you mere Human!
 Its not how you're thinking of it.
 Most times you just have to understand basic math operations, other time the math isn't a formula math but a logic one, this means that what is required of you is to think!
 (We will talk more about the thinking process in a later post).
 .
 Don't get scared silly!
 Brace up and change the world!
 And another thing!
 NOW IS THE TIME...